arbor-sim/arbor/doc/contrib/index.rst

 Types of contributions
 ----------------------

-There are many ways to contribute: writing tutorials or blog posts, improving the documentation, helping other users, submitting bug reports and feature requests or writing code which can be incorporated into Arbor itself.
+There are many ways to contribute: sharing models, writing tutorials or blog posts, improving the documentation, helping other users, submitting bug reports and feature requests or writing code which can be incorporated into Arbor itself.